cloudspannerecosystem/cassandra-to-spanner-proxy/docs/config_options.md

         # Health check endpoint for the OTEL collector service
         endpoint: YOUR_OTEL_COLLECTOR_HEALTHCHECK_ENDPOINT
     metrics:
+        # Set enabled to true or false for OTEL metrics
+        enabled: True
         # Collector service endpoint
         endpoint: YOUR_OTEL_COLLECTOR_SERVICE_ENDPOINT
     traces:
+        # Set enabled to true or false for OTEL traces
+        enabled: True
         # Collector service endpoint
         endpoint: YOUR_OTEL_COLLECTOR_SERVICE_ENDPOINT
         #Sampling ratio should be between 0 and 1.
 Here 0.05 means 5/100 Sampling ratio.